 Here are a few ways you can use innovation intelligence to make your business more circular:

-- Trend Intelligence: Circular economy opens up new revenue streams for companies by converting waste to value.
+• Trend Intelligence: A circular economy opens up new revenue streams for companies by converting waste to value.
 Trend intelligence enables you to find the waste to value opportunities that work best for your business.

 Innovation intelligence allows you to leverage external innovation by collaborating with high-potential startups globally.